Designit: Reimagining the Wellness Industry post-pandemic

 -

 Santization products and services are reaching status symbol.
-There is a heightened awarenessxw about safety and hygiene
+There is a heightened awareness about safety and hygiene

 -